Are you complying with your personal tax obligations?

 - paying your tax bill or coming to an arrangement with the Australian Taxation Office to pay amounts owing.

-If we find that you have failed to comply with your personal tax obligations, the Board Conduct Committee may decide that you have breached the Code and impose a sanction which may include:
+If we find that you have failed to comply with your personal tax obligations (including those of related entities), the Board Conduct Committee may decide that you have breached the Code and impose a sanction which may include:

-- issuing you with a formal written caution, and/or
+- issuing you with a formal written caution

-- issuing an order that you must comply with, or
+- issuing an order that you must comply with

 - terminating your registration.